gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 </li>

-<li><span class="label label-warning">Optional but recommended</span> Add a “Section” hidden value in the feedback code. <br><br>
+<li><span class="label label-warning">Optional but recommended</span> Add a “Section” hidden value in the feedback code. <br>

 Consider including this value when you are adding the feedback tool to multiple pages on the same topic, such as “passports” or “employment insurance”.
-This is useful when you want to download feedback for multiple pages at the same time. <br><br>
+This is useful when you want to download feedback for multiple pages at the same time. <br>

-This is a unilingual value - enter the same section value to your English and French pages.<br><br>
+This is a unilingual value - enter the same section value to your English and French pages.<br>

 If you would like to add a new section value that is not currently in the Feedback Viewer, contact the Canada Digital Service.
 We will add the new section value into the Feedback Viewer.